Ianatrix/git-task/README.md

 # Git Task

-This project is for a task
+This project is for a task.